ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 **requires compiling custom firmware based on changes to hwdef**

 -  I2C on Flexi port
--  RevoMini's OPLink port can be used for external SPI periphereals connection
+-  RevoMini's OPLink port can be used for external SPI peripherals connection
 -  arbitrary pins can be used for various connections like 2nd GPS, additional PWM outputs etc. within certain restrictions

-The RevoMini likely is the smallest footprint autpilot hardware to support ArduPilot.
+The RevoMini likely is the smallest footprint autopilot hardware to support ArduPilot.
 It does not offer CAN bus connectivity or sufficient onboard memory for storage of relevant logging data.
-However, external I2C or SPI periphereals can be added with limited effort.
+However, external I2C or SPI peripherals can be added with limited effort.

 .. image:: ../../../images/revominiSD.jpg
     :target: ../_images/revominiSD.jpg